 I was testing one of the sites that my readers submitted for optimization and found redirected status that was marked as an error when trying to fetch as Google and render as the following screenshot example

-If you click that link on the same page in Google webmaster tools, you will get lots of information about that error.
-Google considers that as a 301 redirect, and show The server response code exactly.
+If you click that link on the same page in Google Search Console (previous webmaster tools), you will get lots of information about that error.
+Google considers that as a 301 redirect and shows the server response code exactly.

 How to fix the redirect problem?